Bonstelle Theatre: Later use

 When the Temple Beth El congregation constructed a new building farther north along Woodward in 1922, they sold the building at Woodward and Eliot to Jessie Bonstelle for $500,000.
 Bonstelle hired architect C. Howard Crane to convert the building into a theater, and named the resulting building the Bonstelle Playhouse.
+Myron G. Barlow was reported to be responsible for directing interior decoration in "Italian style."
 In 1928, the Bonstelle Playhouse became the Detroit Civic Theatre, and in the 1930s, the Mayfair Motion Picture Theater.
 In 1951, Wayne State University rented the facility as a performance space for its theater company, and purchased it outright in 1956, renaming it the Bonstelle Theatre in honor of Jessie Bonstelle.

 In 2019, the University reached an agreement to lease the theatre to Detroit-based development firm The Roxbury Group.
-The Bonstelle is planned to be renovated and integrated into an adjacent hotel by AC Hotels, which is expected to open in 2024.
 The Bonstelle was expected to host Mary Poppins as its final performance in April 2020, which was cancelled due to the COVID-19 pandemic.
 As a result, the final performance by Wayne State University in the Bonstelle was A Christmas Carol in December 2019.
-The University plans to replace both the Bonstelle and the Hilberry Theatre with the Hilberry Gateway, opening in April 2023.
+Wayne State University's theater performances are now produced and performed at the newly constructed Hilberry Gateway.
+The Bonstelle was renovated and integrated into an adjacent hotel by AC Hotels, which opened in 2025.
+The renovation resulted in the removal of the theater-era facade, and the restoration of Kahn's original synagogue facade.
+The original synagogue-theater space is now an events venue owned by and connected to the hotel.